Levels of hiking

 It is possible to distinguish different levels of hiking.
 When you want to go for a walk or a hike, it is wise to take a good look at the level of the hike.
-You don't want to start a hike on a level that is too high or a walk that is a bit too easy.
-The level of the hike is often based on various elements like the length, elevation gain and the way types.
+You don’t want to start a hike on a level that is too high or a walk that is a bit too easy.
+The level of the hike is often based on various elements.
+Important elements are the length, elevation gain and the way types.
 All these elements determine the level of the hike.
 We distinguish hikes on five different levels.
+Easy, intermediate, challenging, difficult and very difficult.

-The easiest among all the hikes we call walks.
+The easiest among all the levels of hiking are called walks.
 Walks at this level are suitable for people of all ages who have a basic condition.
 This means that you have enough energy to be able to exercise on a non-intense level.
 Walks in this category cover no more than 10 kilometers and have fewer than 500 meters of altitude.
-They guide you over well-maintained hiking trails where you can enjoy the view and there are plenty of places to take a break.
-This often involves one-day walks that cost you up to a maximum of 3 to 5 hours (depending on the walking speed).
+They guide you over well-maintained hiking trails.
+During hikes like these you can enjoy the views and there are plenty of places to take a break.
+For example on a picknick place or a bench near the path.
+This category often involves one-day walks that cost you up to a maximum of 3 to 5 hours (depending on the walking speed).

-An intermediate hike is suitable for hikers who go for a middle length hike of at least 15 kilometers at least once a month.
-These are hikers who walk on a regular basis or undertake activities based on fitness.
+For intermediate hikes you need a better condition.
+They are suitable for hikers who go for a middle length hike of at least 15 kilometers at least once a month.
+Or for hikers who undertake hikes on a regular basis or do activities based on fitness.
 Hikes in this category often have around 800 meters of altitude and can go over unpaved roads (where no additional technical skills are needed).
 These one-day hikes take around 4 to 6 hours (depending on your speed).

 *Incidentally, this may also concern hikes that cover somewhat longer distances and fewer elevation gain.